Skip to content

 • User-generated content campaigns

-Batch content creation when possible.
-Dedicate a few hours monthly to creating posts, rather than scrambling daily for content ideas.
+Batch your content when you can.
+Spend a few hours each month creating posts, rather than scrambling for ideas daily.

 Creating Content That Converts

-Content is the fuel of your social media strategy, but it doesn't need to be complicated
+Content is the fuel of your social media strategy, but it needn't be complicated

 Engaging With Your Local Community

-Small businesses have a significant advantage over large corporations: the ability to build genuine, local connections.
-Use this to your advantage.
+Small businesses have a big advantage over large corporations.
+You can build genuine, local connections.
+Use it.

 Engage with local hashtags like #LondonEats, #BrightonFitness, or #ManchesterShopping.
-Partner with other local businesses for cross-promotion opportunities.
-Share content from satisfied customers and respond promptly to comments and messages.
+Partner with other local businesses to cross-promote.
+Share content from happy customers and reply promptly to comments and messages.

-Consider running location-based campaigns or contests.
-A "Show us your favourite corner of [your neighbourhood]" campaign can generate user-generated content while building community spirit.
+Try location-based campaigns or contests.
+A "Show us your favourite corner of [your neighbourhood]" campaign creates user-generated content and builds community spirit.

 Measuring Success and Adjusting Your Strategy

-Track metrics that align with your business goals.
-Vanity metrics like follower count matter less than engagement rates, website traffic from social media, and actual conversions.
+Track metrics that match your business goals.
+Vanity metrics like follower count matter less than engagement rates, website traffic from social media and actual conversions.

 Key metrics to monitor include: